Skip to content

 Your First Annotation

-A right mouse click can be used to open a context-sensitive menu with various actions, such as merging two trees or flood-filling a segment.
-Basic movement along the 3rd axis is done with the mouse wheel or by pressing the spacebar keyboard shortcut.
+To open a context-sensitive menu with various actions, such as merging two trees or flood-filling a segment, use a right mouse click.
+Use the mouse wheel or press the spacebar keyboard shortcut to move along the 3rd axis.

 Editing skeleton and volume annotations in the Annotation UI